 The cork sole of this insole is unique but allows for custom molding to ensure you get a perfect fit.
 The use of cork also helps keep the weight of these insoles down, despite being fairly thick.
 The insole itself is made of a high volume Softec open-cell foam as well as Polygiene permanent odor control.

 Overall the Sole Performance Thick is an ideal choice for older hiking boots or shoes who’s previous insoles have worn away.
 This model is also a great choice for those that really crave a cushion effect but worry about how much-added weight normal thick footbeds add.

 Remember – if you’re experiencing unusual foot pain during your hikes, the first step is to check if your shoes are still fitting you properly.
 If you’ve had your pair for a while then it’s probably time for a new set.
 Also, if you’re experiencing sudden foot pain it is also wise to visit your doctor to ensure there isn’t some injury or ailment that isn’t obviously visible.

 Insoles can really help bring up your level of comfort up a notch, but only if your shoes already fit well.
-If you love your current footwear but just wish it has a little extra oomph, then check out one of the above featured three insoles.
+If you love your current footwear but just wish it has a little extra oomph, then check out one of the above featured three best insoles for hiking.